KDE/digikam-doc/getting_started/installation.rst

     The macOS Security and Privacy Panel With The Accessibility Rights

-- **Files And Folders: if you a place your collections on your computer outside the Photos directory from your personal account, digiKam needs special right to access to contents.
+- **Files And Folders**: if you a place your collections on your computer outside the Photos directory from your personal account, digiKam needs special right to access to contents.

 .. figure:: images/macos_privacy_filesfolders.webp
     :width: 300px